Oliver: When it comes to dealing with mental health issues, let’s talk about it

 - Inability to perform daily tasks, such as taking care of your children or getting to work or school

 If you see yourself in any of these early warning signs, please reach out for help.
-If you need immediate help, call the McHenry County crisis line at 800-892-8900.
+If you need immediate help, call the National Suicide Prevention Lifeline Hours: Available 24 hours.
+Languages: English, Spanish.
+Learn more 800-273-8255.

 Maybe you are struggling, but you don’t feel you’re at a “clinical” level.
 Don’t be afraid to reach out and talk to someone about it.
 When I’ve run into life patches where I felt overwhelmed, I found great help in talking to a counselor.